 What is the current status?

 Park planners have met with neighborhood residents and HOA representatives for basic facility planning.
-Due to the park site’s topography and wooded nature, limited development is recommended in order to preserve the existing resources.
-An initial plan was prepared that includes a woodland hiking trail with a pavilion/scenic overlook at the trailhead access point.
+Due to the park site’s topography and wooded nature, limited development is recommended to preserve the existing resources.
+An initial plan was prepared which includes a woodland hiking trail with a pavilion/scenic overlook provided at the trailhead access point.
 The HOA will also include trails around a pond used for storm water.

 How is it funded?